3

 During the first week of class, go through each syllabus and put all major assignments and exams into your calendar or planner.

-Test out Opal or Focus Traveller to reduce distractions while you work.
+Test out apps like Opal or Focus Traveller to reduce distractions while you work.
+Or, put your phone in one of the campus phone lockers.

 Don’t over-schedule.
 Block time for breaks and downtime, too.